TMTecnologia/afiado/ARCHITECTURE.md

 **Consequences: AbacatePay + Lemon Squeezy by Stripe**
 - Positive:
   - Good support for PIX, Brazilian instant payment method, using AbacatePay
-  - Good support for Card, using Lemon Squeezy by Stripe
   - Smallest fees in comparison to other providers
   - Easy to integrate with
   - Strong TypeScript support
 - Negative:
-  - Lock-in to AbacatePay and Lemon Squeezy's ecosystem and payout limitations
+  - Lock-in to AbacatePay ecosystem and payout limitations
-  - Need to use Paypal Account to receive Lemon Squeezy payouts
+  - Card support is planned for May/2025
 - Mitigation Strategies:
   - [Polar](https://polar.sh/) has smaller fees, but Brazilian accounts are not supported for payouts; see more @ https://github.com/orgs/polarsource/discussions/3494#discussioncomment-9816314